What Is Talcum Powder?

 Health officials and regulators consider talcum powder products to be safe for consumer use.
 However, the use of talcum powder has been linked to ovarian cancer and other types of health disorders.
 Talcum powder that has been contaminated with asbestos may expose the user to the risk of mesothelioma.
 Some studies have proposed a link between long-term talc use or exposure and mesothelioma, though no confirmation has been shown.

-Though asbestos has been banned from talcum powder products since the 1970s, the U.S. Food and Drug Administration (FDA) does not require consumer product manufacturers to perform routine testing to ensure products are asbestos free.
-Within the past several years, asbestos has been found in makeup products which contain talc, including some types of “play” makeup marketed towards children.
+Asbestos has been banned from talcum powder products since the 1970s, but the U.S. Food and Drug Administration (FDA) does not require consumer product manufacturers to perform routine testing to ensure products are asbestos free.
+Within the past several years, asbestos has been found in makeup products that contain talc, including some types of “play” makeup marketed toward children.

 - Cashmere Bouquet Body Talc